romandecker/radiocast/README.md

 In the `config/` folder of this repository, you should find the application's configuration files.
 Go ahead and create a file called `local.json` there.
-This file is purposefully .gitignored and should contain your own personal configuration options for the application (such as the db-user-password you chose for your database user).
+This file is deliberately gitignored and should contain your own personal configuration options for the application (such as the db-user-password you chose for your database user).
 Fill it with the following: